tamionv/LaTeX-cheatsheet/README.md

 * This website is enormously helpful for finding commands for making various symbols: http://detexify.kirelabs.org/classify.html.
 * This website is very helpful for making category theory diagram: https://tikzcd.yichuanshen.de/.
 * I prefer not using the `\par` command if at all possible.
 Just leave an empty space -- it more clearly shows the paragraph in source code, and avoids needless commands.
+* This is a rather obscure bug fix, but often if spacing after a command, adding a `{}` after the command, or a `%` (if it's at the end of a line) fixes it.

 Math tips: